elifesciences/lens/README.md

 # Using Lens

-The easiest way to integrate Lens into your website is by creating one HTML file per document and adapting the url to the document you want to display.
+Lens is a stand-alone web component that can be embedded into any web page.
 Just take the contents from the latest [distribution](https://github.com/elifesciences/lens/releases), then adjust the `document_url` parameter in `index.html`.

 ```js
 // Endpoint must have CORS enabled, or file is served from the same domain as the app